Patchy fog this morning, a mild afternoon for all with a mix of sun and clouds

-The Storm Team 11 Forecast calls for patchy fog for some early this morning.
+The Storm Team 11 Forecast calls for patchy fog for some early Saturday morning.
 The rest of the day will feature partly cloudy to cloudy skies.
 The high will be 79 degrees.

 Partly cloudy to mostly cloudy skies are forecast for Saturday night with a low of 58 degrees.